Primary, Secondary & Tertiary

 Model rocketry, water propelled rockets, rocket science and hands-on activities.
 This practical, fun and engaging session is the perfect introduction to rocketry and the basics of rocket science.
 A fantastic 45-50 minute session which can be repeated throughout the day to suit your timetable.

-An intensive 2 hour workshop in which students build, design and launch their own bottle rockets.
-This is an engaging hands-on session for understanding the basics of rocket science.
-Session includes solid propellant rockets and video footage from rock-cam for your school.
+A fun, 1.5 hour workshop where students will build, design and launch their own bottle rockets!
+This is an engaging hands-on session for understanding the basics of rocket science (pitched at aged appropriate levels).

 Fascinating, informative and inspiring.
 This incursion uses a large flexible model of the universe to replicate gravitational wells, curved space and orbital paths of objects in space.
 Additional resources are used in practical hands-on experiments to educate students about how Einstein’s theory of gravity is applicable to us.
 Suitable for years 7-10 Science and years 11-12 Physics.
 Includes curriculum links.